kitstokes/digiproc/metadata.md

 The metadata categories in this document are divided into two different guides: one for CDIL student workers and one for CDIL staff. **If you are a student worker**, please only fill in the metadata categories in the student worker section.

 Refer to CDIL staff if you have questions about metadata not answered in the document.

+---

+Metadata (Students)

+title
+- **Required**.
+- The name of an item.
+Either the given title of an item or a short, descriptive set of words used to identify it.
+- Use "sentence case".
+Only capitalize the first word of the title, unless referring to a proper noun (Dylan Fuller, Empire State Building, Logging camp on the Potlatch River, etc.).
+- For questions on how to title photographs in a series, please refer to CDIL staff.
+- Example value: 'Hecla Mine; Students playing baseball'